 The University Chaplaincy works with a variety of community partners to try and provide support and advocacy for students from a wide range of religious and spiritual backgrounds.
 We’re also here to brainstorm campus and local connections, especially in support of students looking for particular connections, those wanting to find LGBTQ+-inclusive faith communities, and anyone trying to build community in our midst.

-In addition, we work to maintain a network of relationships with a wide variety of local and regional religious and spiritual communities.
+In addition to organized groups and clubs, Puget Sound works to maintain a network of relationships with a wide variety of local and regional religious and spiritual communities.
 If students, faculty, or staff are looking for ways to connect with external faith communities, please contact University Chaplain Dave at email@example.com, or set up a time to meet with them by emailing firstname.lastname@example.org.

 Jewish Life at Puget Sound